-For taxable years beginning from and after December 31, 2018, taxpayers may claim a nonrefundable Dependent Tax Credit for certain qualifying dependents.
+Taxpayers may claim a nonrefundable Dependent Tax Credit for certain qualifying dependents.

 For the purpose of the dependent tax credit, "dependent" means an individual that qualifies as a dependent for federal purposes.

 The tax credit is equal to:

 - \$100 for each qualifying dependent who is under 17 years of age at the end of the taxable year. - \$25 for each qualifying dependent who is at least 17 years of at age at the end of the taxable year.